Read Data into Tableau

 Multiple Excel Worksheets

-When Tableau accesses an Excel data file with multiple worksheets, the worksheets are listed and you need to select at least one as a data source.
+When Tableau opens an Excel file with multiple worksheets, the worksheets are listed, and you need to select at least one as a data source.
 To select, drag the worksheet name into the center of the window.

 Figure 4: An Excel data source with two worksheets.

-If you select more than one worksheet, Tableau provides the option of setting up a relational database in which the tables are related to each other by a unique ID shared by both tables.
+If you select more than one worksheet, Tableau lets you set up a relational database in which the tables are related by a unique ID shared by both.

-When multiple data tables are selected, Tableau lists the tables under the Data tab by their names, shown in Figure 5.
-If only one day table is present, it is not named.
+When multiple data tables are selected, Tableau lists them under the Data tab by name, as shown in Figure 5.
+If only one data table is present, it is not named.

 Figure 5: From multiple Excel worksheets, multiple data tables.